-In packet transfer mode, the mobile station is allocated radio resource providing a Temporary Block Flow on one or more physical channels.
+In packet transfer mode, the mobile station is allocated radio resources providing one or more Temporary Block Flows where each TBF may operate on one or more physical channels.
 Continuous transfer of one or more LLC PDUs is possible.
-Concurrent TBFs may be established in opposite directions.
+Concurrent TBFs (i.e. one uplink TBF and one downlink TBF) may be established in opposite directions when a mobile station does not support multiple TBF procedures.
+Multiple concurrent uplink and downlink TBFs may be established when a mobile station does support multiple TBF procedures.
 Transfer of LLC PDUs in RLC acknowledged or RLC unacknowledged mode is provided.
+If a mobile station supports multiple TBF procedures and has two or more ongoing TBFs they shall use either GPRS TBF mode or EGPRS TBF mode (i.e. mixing of GPRS and EGPRS TBF modes shall not be supported).

-When selecting a new cell, mobile station leaves the packet transfer mode, enters the packet idle mode where it switches to the new cell, read the system information and may then resume to packet transfer mode in the new cell.
+When selecting a new cell, a mobile station leaves the packet transfer mode, enters the packet idle mode where it switches to the new cell, reads the system information and may then resume to packet transfer mode in the new cell.

-While operating in packet transfer mode, a mobile station belonging to GPRS MS class A may simultaneously enter the different RR service modes defined in GSM 04.18.
+While operating in packet transfer mode, a mobile station belonging to GPRS MS class A may simultaneously enter the different RR service modes defined in 3GPP TS 44.018.
 A mobile station belonging to either of GPRS MS class B or C leaves both packet idle mode and packet transfer modes before entering dedicated mode, group receive mode or group transmit mode.